DougPfeffer-alt/reading-notes/class-07.md

 - In an object, variables are known as properties of the object; functions are known as methods of the object.
 - Web browsers implement objects that represent both the browser window and the document loaded into the browser.
 - JavaScript also has several built-in objects such as String, Number, Math and Date.
 Their properties and methods offer functionality that help you write scripts.
-- Arrays and objects can be used to create compex data sets, and both can contain the other.
+- Arrays and objects can be used to create complex data sets, and both can contain the other.